hm-lang/core/proposals/README.md

 7 (requiring 3 powers of two), or, in general, one less than a power of two (i.e., `2^P - 1`, requiring `P` powers of two).

-TODO: do multiple oneOf with 0's make sense?
+TODO: do multiple oneOf's in masks with 0's make sense?

 ## named value-combinations